rokucommunity/rooibos/docs/index.md

 Note that in the example above, each of the tests in the `tests alternate data` group, can be run with different values; but we do not need to set the up in each test, or mutate the values used by other tests, which were defined in the `Setup` method.

 #### BeforeEach and AfterEach Scoping
 BeforeEach and AfterEach, can also be scoped to an it group.
-If the annotations appear _after_ an `'@It` group annotation, then they will only apply to that group.
-If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have BeforeEach and AfterEach group-level-annotations_
+If the annotations appear _after_ an `@describe(" group annotation, then they will only apply to that group.
+If the annotations appear _before the first it group annotation_ then they will be applied to all groups, _which do not have BeforeEach and AfterEach group-level-annotations_")

 ### Paremeterized tests
 <a name="parameterized-testing"></a>
 Many times, we want to test a broad range of values.
-Writing identical tests with different values is tedious and unneccessary, using Rooibos's `'@Params` mechanism
+Writing identical tests with different values is tedious and unneccessary, using Rooibos's `@params` mechanism

-You can run the same test several times, by adding one or more `'@Params[...]` annotations after the test annotation and before the method declaration, as follows:
+You can run the same test several times, by adding one or more `@params(...)` annotations after the test annotation and before the method declaration, as follows:

 ```
-'@Test AssertTrue
+@it("tests assertTrue")
-'@Params[true, true]
+@params(true, true)
-'@Params[false, false]
+@params(false, false)
-'@Params[invalid, false]
+@params(invalid, false)
-'@Params[0, false]
+@params(0, false)
-'@Params[1, false]
+@params(1, false)
-'@Params["test", false]
+@params("test", false)
-function Simp__basic_AssertTrue(value, expectedAssertResult) as void
+function _(value, expectedassertResult)
 ...
 ```

-In this case, the test will be run once for each of the `'@Params` annotations.
+In this case, the test will be run once for each of the `@params` annotations.
 Note that the method signature takes parameters which correspond to the arguments in the params arrays.
+Rooibos will give you a build time error, and diagnostic in the ide if you screw this up to save you scratching your head later.

 This makes it easy for us to pass in values to our tests, and expected output values, e.g.

 ```
-'@Test schedule shows correct index for now
+@it("schedule shows correct index for now")
-'@Params["04","10","15",0, 6]
+@params("04","10","15",0, 6)
-'@Params["04","11","00",0, 7]
+@params("04","11","00",0, 7)
-'@Params["05","15","20",1, 15]
+@params("05","15","20",1, 15)
-'@Params["05","16","05",1, 17]
+@params("05","16","05",1, 17)
-'@Params["05","18","00",1, 19]
+@params("05","18","00",1, 19)
-function SUT__Update_realData_success(dayOfMonth, hour, minute, expectedDayIndex, expectedShowIndex) as void
+function _(dayOfMonth, hour, minute, expectedDayIndex, expectedShowIndex)
 	nowDate = SUT.CreateTestDate(dayOfMonth, hour, minute)

 	m.scheduleContent.callFunc("UpdateTime", nowDate.asSeconds())
-	m.AssertEqual(m.scheduleContent.nowDayIndex, expectedDayIndex)
+	m.assertEqual(m.scheduleContent.nowDayIndex, expectedDayIndex)
-	m.AssertEqual(m.scheduleContent.nowShowIndex, expectedShowIndex)
+	m.assertEqual(m.scheduleContent.nowShowIndex, expectedShowIndex)
 end function
 ```